MaruwanDono/LinkPrediction_GNN/README.md

 # LinkPrediction_GNN
-Link prediction in a graph with a Graph Neural Network
+Kaggle competition for link prediction in a graph with a Graph Neural Network.